200ok-vc/200ok.vc/src/views/content/members/manual.md

 A (hopefully) handy guide to being a Member of 200 OK.
 PRs welcome!

-## Website profiles

-Everyone who would like can have their photo & info posted on our website at [200ok.vc/members](/members).

-Please make sure your information is correct and to your liking.
-If you'd like to get an update published to the website or want your profile taken down, just ping Carter in Discord.

 ## Sourcing deals

 If you meet a startup that you think is a good fit for 200 OK, please simply point them to [200ok.vc/founders](/founders).